 This is why we at Akitra may be the perfect option for you to take care of risk assessment and subsequent management.
 Akitra offers an industry-leading, AI-powered Compliance Automation and Cybersecurity platform for SaaS companies.
-Andromeda Compliance uses automated evidence collection and continuous monitoring, together with a full suite of customizable policies and controls as a compliance foundation to help customers become certified for regulatory frameworks like SOC 1, SOC 2, ISO 27001, HIPPA, GDPR, PCI DSS, and NIST 800-53.
-Our compliance and security experts will also provide the customized guidance you need to navigate the end-to-end compliance process confidently.
+Andromeda Compliance uses automated evidence collection and continuous monitoring, together with a full suite of customizable policies and controls as a compliance foundation to help customers become certified for regulatory frameworks like SOC 1, SOC 2, HIPAA, GDPR, PCI DSS, ISO 27001, ISO 27701, ISO 27017, ISO 27018, NIST CSF, NIST 800-53, NIST 800-171, FedRAMP, CCPA, CMMC, and more such as CIS AWS Foundations Benchmark, etc. In addition, companies can use Akitra’s Risk Management product for overall risk management for your company, Trust Center, and AI-based Automated Questionnaire Response product to streamline and expedite security questionnaire response processes, delivering huge cost savings.
+Our compliance and security experts will provide customized guidance to navigate the end-to-end compliance process confidently.

 Our solutions’ benefits include enormous time, human resources, and money savings.
 Customers can stay safe from cybersecurity threats and unforeseen IT infrastructure breakdowns, achieve compliance certification fast and cost-effectively, and stay continuously compliant as they grow.